Nosferican/UEM.jl/README.md

   - Clustered at Temporal ID
   - Two-Ways Clustered at Panel and Temporal Dimensions
 4. Methods for `StatsBase.RegressionModel`
+5. Added diagnostic tests for consistency of Random Effect, VIF, and Hettest.

 ## Future Development